crosscon/UC5-IP_Protection_for_Secure_Multi-Tenancy_on_FPGA/README.md

 # UC5_Secure_FPGA_Provisioning
-This repository contains code for the end-to-end stack of Use Case 5 of the CROSSCON Project (Secure FPGA Provisioning on CROSSCON stack).
+This repository contains code for the end-to-end stack of Use Case 5 of the CROSSCON Project (Intellectual Property Protection for Secure Multi-Tenancy on FPGA) based on Secure FPGA Provisioning.